T3SAlex/gridsome-portfolio/journal/test-1.md

 ---
-date: 2019-05-17
+date: 2019-07-20
-title: Yet another great journal entry
+title: Avoid Tokyo & Kyoto for immersion
 author: Nichlas W. Andersen
-excerpt: Get up and running with a fresh macOS Mojave install
+excerpt: Don't be afraid to derive a bit on the path

 ---
 Testing...